Business Travel Accident Insurance

 - The automobile the participant was driving/riding in was equipped with seat belts;

 - The seat belt(s) was in actual use and properly fastened at the time of the covered accident; and

 - The position of the seat belt(s) was certified in the official report of the covered accident or by the investigating officer.
 A copy of the police accident report must be submitted with the claim.
 If certification is not available but it is clear that the participant was properly wearing a seat belt, CIGNA will pay the additional benefit.
 If, however, certification is not available and it is not certain that the participant was wearing a seat belt, then the benefit will be fixed at $1,000.

-Additionally, CIGNA will pay an additional 10% of the employee's, spouse's or registered domestic partner's benefit, to a maximum of $25,000, if a seat belt benefit is payable to him or her, and he or she was positioned in a seat that was protected by a properly functioning, original, factory-installed supplemental restraint system (airbag) that inflates on impact.
-This benefit is not available for covered dependent children.
+Additionally, CIGNA will pay an additional 10% of the employee's, spouse's or registered domestic partner's benefit, to a maximum of $12,500, if a seat belt benefit is payable to him or her, and he or she was positioned in a seat that was protected by a properly functioning, original, factory-installed supplemental restraint system (airbag) that inflates on impact.

 Verification of the proper inflation of the supplemental restraint system at the time of impact must be part of the official accident report or be certified, in writing, by the investigating officers.

 "Automobile" means a self-propelled, private passenger motor vehicle with four or more wheels that is of a type both designed and required to be licensed for use on the highway of any state or country.
 Automobiles include but are not limited to sedans, station wagons, sport utility vehicles, Jeep, pickups, vans, campers or motor homes.
 Automobiles do not include mobile homes or motor vehicles used for mass or public transportation.